Our Team

 Kunal Mahajan

-Kunal has enjoyed Math ever since elementary school in India and won several math competitions from grades 5-10.
-He earned his Bachelor’s of Technology in computer science from IIT Delhi and has an MBA in Analytical Finance & Economics from the University of Chicago.
-In over 20 years of professional experience as a technology consultant, software engineer, structured credit trader and, most recently, as a business leader at tech startups, Kunal has extensively applied mathematical concepts such as time-value, induction, statistics, probability, and Monte Carlo simulations.Kunal enjoys engaging with children in and outside the classroom.
-He has led and taught a middle-school summer camp in Palo Alto focusing on math and cryptography and is also a substitute teacher in the Pleasanton school district.
-Beyond the classroom, Kunal enjoys spending time with his 2 sons and has coached his son’s team in their baseball, soccer and cricket leagues.
+Kunal earned his Bachelor’s of Technology in computer science from IIT Delhi and has an MBA in analytical finance & economics from the University of Chicago.
+In over 25 years of professional experience as a technology consultant, software engineer, structured credit trader and, most recently, as a business leader at tech startups, he has applied mathematical concepts such as time-value, induction, statistics, probability, and Monte Carlo simulations extensively.
+He has enjoyed math ever since elementary school in India and won several math competitions from grades 5-10.
+He enjoys engaging with children in and outside the classroom, and has led and taught a middle-school summer camp in Palo Alto focusing on math and cryptography, was a substitute teacher in the Pleasanton school district, enjoys spending time with his two sons, and has coached his son’s team in their baseball, soccer and cricket leagues.
+The AoPS approach appealed to Kunal as a parent and encouraged him to join as an instructor.
+The curriculum and tools provided allow him to focus on what he enjoys most - helping students learn and master math skills!
+He loves seeing his students light up when they understand a difficult-to-grasp math concept.
+He tries to achieve this by fostering participation and idea generation in the class, as well as getting the students to collaborate with each other, as he believes students understand best from their peers and concepts get solidified when they have to explain them to others.

 Jyothsna Natarajan

-Chris Provencher
+Christopher Provencher

 Adrian Sandru